charliehoward/BRM-Installer/README.md

 # Update 3.1.5.2

-- Don't disable the Windows Update service
+Doesn't disable the Windows Update service, only stops it during installation.
-- Fixed issue with CURL redirects
+Fixed issue with CURL redirects.

 # Update 3.1.5.1